AnggaR96s/Reforestation/README.md

-## Last night me and my girlfriend watched three DVDs back to back.
-Luckily I was the one facing the TV.
+## Whenever the cashier at the grocery store asks my dad if he would like the milk in a bag he replies, ‘No, just leave it in the carton!’